ismrm-coding-secret-session/testing-your-code/README.md

 ## Real-world open-source projects containing  testing suites

-These examples contain lots of examples of tests and setups that you can learn more from!
+These projects that I've worked on contain lots of examples of tests and setups that you can use to learn more about!

 Python
 * [AxonDeepSeg](https://github.com/neuropoly/axondeepseg)